Review & Rating

 Imported Chinese and Taiwanese faucets comparable to Fluid faucets include

 With its top-line cartridge and generally good-quality construction by top-flight manufacturers, we judge the faucets to be a reasonable value for the price, and suitable for use in a busy bathroom.
-At present the faucets cannot be legally sold in the U.S.
+The faucet may be legally sold and installed in Canada, but, at present, Fluid faucets are not legal to sell in the U.S.

 We are continuing to research the company.
 If you have experience with Fluid faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.